marwanhawari/stew/README.md

 However, this location can be [configured](https://github.com/marwanhawari/stew/blob/main/config.md).

 Make sure that the installation path is in your `PATH` environment variable.
 Otherwise, you won't be able to use any of the binaries installed by `stew`.

-### I've installed `stew` but the command is still not found.
-If you install `stew` with the [curl install script](https://github.com/marwanhawari/stew/blob/main/install.sh), the `stew` binary will be installed in the `stewBinPath` you provided.
-The install script also attempts to add the `stewBinPath` to `PATH` in your `.zshrc` or `.bashrc` file.
-You will need to start a new terminal session for the changes to take effect.
-Make sure that the `stewBinPath` is in your `PATH` environment variable.